#MeToo-inspired bills head to Oregon governor

 SALEM, Ore.
-(AP) — Oregon will overhaul the way it handles sexual harassment in the capital months after a state investigation revealed statehouse leaders didn’t do enough to curb harassment and other bad behavior.
+(AP) — Oregon will overhaul the way it handles workplace harassment complaints within the Capitol months after allegations of sexual misconduct rocked the statehouse.

 The Senate sent two companion bills to the governor Saturday meant to ensure workplace training and more thorough investigations of complaints.
 The bills create a Legislative Equity Office to oversee annual training for lawmakers and lobbyists.
 The office will also serve as an independent investigator to look into complaints.